 Ethics

-We do not sell certainty.
-We sell clearer tradeoffs.
+We do not offer certainty.
+We offer clearer tradeoffs.

 How We Decide